kunalkanojia/kunalkanojia.github.io/_posts/2016-07-07-persisting-events.markdown

 <script src="https://gist.github.com/kunalkanojia/a5531a1f09a362ea7b82876a168c2769.js"></script>

 The trade manager above is complete but it does not receive the `onEvent` calls from the `TradeActor`.

 Now we need the TradeActor to asynchronously send message to the manager on successful persist.

-Eventuate has got that covered for us.
+Eventuate has got that covered for us with event routing.

 ## Event Routing
 An event that is emitted by an event-sourced actor or processor can be routed to other event-sourced components if they share an Event log.